Only verified intelligence? A look at presidents' briefings

 HOW DOES THIS APPLY TO THE SITUATION WITH RUSSIA?

-White House officials have repeatedly insisted that the president had not been briefed that Russia offered bounties to Taliban-linked fighters in Afghanistan to kill American troops, though officials have told The Associated Press and other news organizations that the information was included in the President's Daily Brief.
+White House officials have repeatedly insisted that the president hadn't been briefed that Russia offered bounties to Taliban-linked fighters in Afghanistan to kill American troops, though officials have told The Associated Press and other news organizations that the information was included in the President's Daily Brief.

 O'Brien has said the CIA and Pentagon did pursue the lead and briefed international allies.
 But he said the intelligence wasn't brought to Trump's attention initially because it was unverified and there was no consensus among the intelligence community.